whatminjacodes/favorite-pokemon-android-app/README.md

 ### Project idea
 I want to challenge myself to create a compact Android project to see how well and how fast I'm capable of doing it.

 The app displays a list of 1st generation Pokemon and the user is able to favorite them.
+There's a bottom navigation bar with tabs: All Pokemon, Favorites and Settings.

 ### What's included
 - Android MVVM architecture